NikBomb/buildsucceded/_posts/2023-10-08-rocket_science.markdown

 * For a given fuel rate compute the time at which the fuel will run out, know as burn time $t_b$
 * Compute the position from equation $\eqref{5}$ given $t_b$
-* If position is bigger than 0, decrease fuel rate, otherwise increase it.
+* If position is bigger than 0 (remember that 0 denotes the surface), decrease fuel rate, otherwise increase it.
-* Once we find a suitable $k$ satisfying the above, decide to accept or reject solution if at $tb$ velocity is too high.
+* Once I find a suitable $k$ satisfying the above, decide to accept or reject solution if at $tb$ velocity is too high.

 Using the algorithm above I was able to find a solution starting from the initial altitude of the game.
 The computed rate is 75.28 $\frac{lbs}{sec}$.